 Open the Memory control panel and turn off Modern Memory Manager.
-For more detailed instructions, see the "Working with Programs" topic of Macintosh Guide, available in the Guide (2) menu.
+For more detailed instructions, see "Tips for PowerPC-based Computers in the "Memory" topic of Macintosh Guide, available in the Guide (2) menu.

 Solutions to CD-ROM problems

 Problems using the CD-ROM drive